Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

 Teachers are charged with developing and maintaining positive, productive classroom environments that promote learning, and they are expected to reduce the time they spend managing.
 Providing students with regular activity opportunities during the school day has been proven to improve on-task classroom behavior.
-In this edWebinar, Dr. Julian Reed will introduce five ways current findings from neuroscience can improve learning that will lead to increased engagement and achievement, improved behavior, and the adoption of healthy habits.
+In this edWebinar, Dr. Julian Reed introduces five ways current findings from neuroscience can improve learning that will lead to increased engagement and achievement, improved behavior, and the adoption of healthy habits.
 Hear from two elementary educators who will share their first-hand experiences with movement-based learning used in their classrooms to reinforce skills and administer formative assessments.
 Learn how you can do it too!

 About the Presenters